rlunar/valkey-keyspace-workshop/README.md

 ---

-## Mission Briefing (1 minute)
+## Mission Briefing

 *"Space: the final frontier.
 These are the voyages of the starship Valkey..."*

 Welcome to the Keyspace Mission Control!
 Today we'll explore six essential Valkey use cases that will give your applications the power of a thousand suns.
 Whether you're building the next USS Enterprise or protecting the galaxy like the Guardians, Valkey has the data structures you need.

 **Our Mission Objectives:**
-- 🚀 Master 6 mission-critical Valkey patterns
+- 🚀 Learn 5 mission-critical Valkey patterns
 - 🌌 Understand real world examples faster than the Millennium Falcon's Kessel Run
 - ⭐ Prepare to build applications that scale across the galaxy